 - Wheezing/difficulty breathing

 If you notice any of these symptoms in your cat, then it’s time to call the vet.
-Be sure to let the vet know about how many jalapeños or how much of the pepper your cat has eaten.
-Also, tell them about when your cat ate the jalapeño(s).
-This information can help the vet.
+Be sure to let the vet know about how many jalapeños or how much of a single pepper your cat has eaten.
+Also, tell them about when your cat ate the jalapeño(s) as this information can be helpful..

 Treatment will depend on your cat’s symptoms.
-If he has vomiting and diarrhea, the vet has medications that can stop these issues.
-The vet may also provide medication to help your cat’s stomach settle, especially if it has suffered irritation from the jalapeños.
+If he has vomiting and diarrhea, then the vet can provide medications that can help to stop these issues.

-In addition, if your cat has had continuous vomiting and diarrhea, the vet may treat your cat with IV fluids.
-These help to rehydrate your fur baby.
-And the vet will treat other symptoms as they arise, such as skin irritation, burns in the mouth, and more.
+If your cat has had continuous vomiting and diarrhea, then the vet may need to treat your cat with IV fluids.
+These will help to rehydrate your fur baby and make them feel better again.
+The vet will also be able to treat other symptoms as they arise, such as skin irritation and nausea.

 The good news is that most cats will make a full recovery after eating jalapeños.
-However, we bet the cat won’t be so eager to eat a jalapeño in the future!
+Many cats don’t like the smell of these peppers in the first place and are unlikely to eat much of them, so serious side effects are rare, However, we bet the cat won’t eat any jalapeño at all in the future!